 What Are The Different Types Of Laser Eye Surgery?

-Watch Valerie Saw, Consultant Ophthalmic Surgeon at Moorfields Eye Hospital, explain the different types of laser eye surgery that are currently available:
+Watch Valerie Saw, Consultant Ophthalmic Surgeon at Moorfields Eye Hospital, explain the different types of laser surgery that are currently available in the UK:

 "There are two different types of lasers that we use for laser eye surgery at the moment.
 The first one is called an excimer laser, which shapes the cornea to correct the focus of the eye.